21 Healthiest Fruits To Eat According to a Nutritionist in 2025

 4. Apples

 Okay, so it may not keep the doctor away more than any other fruit, but there’s a good reason for the old adage.
-Fiber-rich apples promote healthy digestion, and it’s hard to find a more filling snack with fewer calories than a big, crisp apple.
+Fiber-rich apples promote healthy digestion and it’s hard to find a more filling snack with fewer calories than a big, crisp apple.

-As with other options on this list of the healthiest fruits, there are also many ways to enjoy apples.
 You can eat them as a snack, alone or with healthy peanut butter, add them to savory dishes like salads and stew or bake them with a natural sweetener like honey, maple syrup or agave.
+Their wide availability and portability make them one of the healthiest gas station snacks as well; perfect for getting some nutrients during a long road trip.

 Apple Nutritional Info (per medium 182-gram fruit with skin)